The Ultimate Guide to Birmingham Pumpkin Patches

 4D Farm

 4D Farm in Cullman is another fun option.
-Weekend admission is $15.95 + tax (and you can save money with the early bird purchase option or by going on one of the weekdays they’re open).
-This gets you into the farm to see and do just about everything.
+The admission price (which is cheaper on weekdays) gets you into the farm to see and do just about everything.
 Slides, a cow train, hay ride, and more are all included in your admission.
 Pumpkins, pony rides, the corn canon, and gemstone mining are an additional charge.
 The drive time and cost are worth it because of the great experience!
-Fall open dates at 4D Farm are September 24th โ€“ November 5th.
+Fall opening day at 4D Farm is September 30th.

 Helena Hollow